thenhao/mock-interview/assessment-exam/readme.md

 **_C: It is used for development testing._**
 D: It is used for acceptance testing.

-Q34: What ar environment variables?
+Q34: What are environment variables?

 A: They are not variable used in application.
 B: They are variables used in operating system only.